Search: 504 results

 Verse ConceptsHerbs And SpicesJewelsMission, Of IsraelQueensVisitingRelationship Troubles

-And Solomon {answered all her questions}.
-Not a word was hidden from Solomon that he did not answer for her.
+And Solomon explained to her all she spoke of, and there was not a thing hidden from Solomon that he did not explain to her.

 Verse ConceptsRiddles